itohamy/JA-POLS_v0/README.md

 This should be located in *input/video* or *input/images* respectively.

 <ins>Output</ins>:<br />
-Affine transformation for each of the input images, located in: *data/final_AFFINE_trans.npy*.<br />
+Affine transformations for all input images, located in: *data/final_AFFINE_trans.npy*.<br />
-In this file, record *i* contains the affine transformations (6-parameters) that is associated with input image *i*.
+In this file, record *i* contains the affine transformation (6-parameters) that is associated with input image *i*.

 <ins>Required params in config.py:</ins><br />
 Data type (video or a sequence of images), and relevant info about the input data: